Jaisen10/WordleClone/README.md

 # WordleClone
-A Clone of the Game Wordle
+A clone of the game Wordle

+This was coded from scratch by me, and I used no outside libraries.